 shapely for Python Anaconda, open Anaconda Prompt and type:

 conda install -c conda-forge shapely

-  Another Shapefile handling package pyshp, which provides pure Python code (rather than wrappers), which simplifies direct dealing with shapefiles in Python.
+pyshp is another shapefile handling package, which builds on pure Python code (rather than wrappers) to simplify direct dealing with shapefiles in Python.

 pyshp is already installed along with flusstools.